A Fused Gaussian Process Model for Very Large Spatial Data: Application with Sea Surface Temperature Data

-What follows is to apply FGP to analyze all data available.
-The estimates of conditional marginal variance and spatial dependence parameter in FGP are $\hat{\tau}^2=0.123$ and $\hat{\gamma}= 0.163$.
+We now provide the results when FGP is used to analyze all available SST data.
+The estimates of conditional marginal variance and spatial dependence parameters in FGP are $\hat{\tau}^2=0.123$ and $\hat{\gamma}= 0.163$.
 Spatial predications are only made at 283,966 locations in a large rectangular region between longitudes $-130^{\circ}$ and $130^{\circ}$ and latitudes $-60^{\circ}$ and $60^{\circ}$ region over the entire ocean.
 The FGP took about 52.4 seconds to obtain all the spatial predictions over entire ocean.
-Figure~\ref{fig: FGP window} presents the predictions and associate prediction standard errors over this large region (upper panels) as well as zoomed-in maps for a subregion in Indian Ocean (lower panels), which clearly shows that the standard errors reflect the pattern of the missing data, and that the FGP captures spatial variation of SST very well.
+Figure~\ref{fig: FGP window} shows the predictions and associated kriging standard errors over this large region (upper panels) as well as zoomed-in maps for a subregion in Indian Ocean (lower panels), which clearly suggests that the standard errors reflect the pattern of the missing data, and that the FGP captures spatial variation of SST very well.